Klipper Nozzle Collision Homing

-This feature requires the BD Sensor firmware version (you can obtain this version by sending M102 S-1, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or purchased after March 2024; otherwise, you will need to use an external hardware tool (such as an STlink) to flash the firmware into the BD Sensor.
+This feature requires the BD sensor firmware version (you can obtain it by sending M102 S-1, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or a version purchased after March 2024.
+Otherwise, you need to use external hardware tools (such as STlink) to flash the firmware into the BD sensor.

-When performing homing with a soft PEI (such as Whambam), do not overheat the nozzle, as high temperatures may leave holes on the PEI.
+When homing on soft PEI (like Whambam), do not heat the nozzle too high, as high temperatures may leave holes in the PEI.

 How It Works

-- If the nozzle or bed stops due to a collision, the distance data measured by the BD Sensor will also stop changing, and then the BD Sensor will quickly output a stop signal.
+- If the nozzle or bed stops due to collision, the distance data measured by the BD sensor will also stop changing.
+Then, the BD sensor will quickly output a stop signal.

-- The automatic Z-offset calibration process during execution of G28: it can be triggered after the nozzle touches the bed during homing—then slowly move upward until the nozzle just clears the bed—this position is set as the Z-axis zero point.
+- The process of automatic z_offset calibration during G28 execution: It can be triggered after the nozzle touches the bed during homing—then slowly moves upward until the nozzle just leaves the bed—setting this position as the zero point for the Z-axis.

 Benefits